What is Independent Research?

 THE PROGRAM IN BIOMEDICAL SCIENCES website is another resource for MCDB-related areas.
 This is a PhD program, but they do a good job of lisiting research areas and faculty!
 Note that this resource lists non-MCDB faculty as well, for which you would need an MCDB department faculty co-sponsor (see FAQs below).

 UNDERGRAD.
 RESEARCH OPPORTUNITY PROGRAM (UROP) is open to 1st- and 2nd-year students only, but it's a great way to get connected with research and faculty in a variety of fields.
-Review their sample projects for ideas about research areas.
+Review their website for additional information and application.

 FAQ's & Policy Information